Amaha / / / Anxiety vs Depression: Do I have Anxiety or Depression or both?

 Do I Have Anxiety or Depression or Both?

-Research suggests that about 60% of people with anxiety also experience depression, and vice versa.
+Literature suggests that about 60% of people with anxiety also experience depression, and vice versa (NIH,2020).
 Both conditions affect similar brain regions and neurotransmitters like serotonin and dopamine.
 Plus, dealing with chronic anxiety can be exhausting, leading to depressive symptoms.
 Similarly, the hopelessness of depression can trigger anxiety about the future.

 Some telltale signs that you might have both:

 You worry constantly about the future (anxiety) but also feel hopeless about it (depression).
 You have trouble sleeping because your mind races (anxiety), but you also feel too tired to get out of bed (depression).
 Social situations make you nervous (anxiety), but you also don't enjoy them anymore (depression).
-This condition where a person is suffering from anxiety and depression together is called “Dysthymia”.
+A person could have a comorbidity of Anxiety with Depression.
+Clinically, the condition where symptoms of both are present but does not quite meet the full diagnostic criteria for either one individually is referred to as Mixed Anxiety-Depressive Disorder.

 Let me share something that might help you understand the difference better.
-When my friend Priya was dealing with anxiety, she'd call me at 2 AM worrying about her job interview the next day.
+When my friend was dealing with anxiety, she'd call me at 2 AM, worrying about her job interview the next day.
 She'd run through every possible scenario, convinced something would go wrong.

 When she later experienced depression, she stopped calling altogether.
 She didn't care about the interview anymore.
 Nothing seemed worth the effort.